Explore Georgia Tours

 Georgia offers excellent value across all accommodation types, from atmospheric guesthouses to boutique hotels.

 Tbilisi: Stay in the Old Town or Sololaki for atmosphere and walkability.
-Boutique hotels in restored buildings offer character; modern options cluster near Liberty Square.
+Boutique hotels in restored buildings offer character, while modern options cluster near Liberty Square.
 Budget €50-150/night for quality.

-Kakheti: Wine hotels on vineyard estates provide the full experience—wake to valley views and evening tastings.
-Sighnaghi has charming small hotels; Telavi offers more options.
+Kakheti: Wine hotels on vineyard estates give you the full experience: you wake to valley views and end the day with tastings.
+Sighnaghi has charming small hotels, and Telavi offers more choice.
 Budget €40-100/night.

-Kazbegi: Rooms Hotel Kazbegi is the landmark property with stunning Gergeti views.
+Kazbegi: Rooms Hotel Kazbegi is the landmark property with its famous Gergeti views.
 Numerous guesthouses in Stepantsminda offer excellent value and home-cooked meals.
 Budget €30-200/night depending on comfort level.

-Svaneti: Family guesthouses dominate in Mestia and Ushguli—simple but authentic, with host-prepared meals included.
+Svaneti: Family guesthouses dominate in Mestia and Ushguli.
+They're simple, the welcome is real, and host-cooked meals are included.
 In Mestia, a few hotels offer more amenities.
 Budget €25-80/night.

-Kutaisi: Mid-range hotels in the city center; atmosphere is more practical than charming.
+Kutaisi: Mid-range hotels in the city center.
+The atmosphere is more practical than charming.
 Budget €40-80/night.

 Georgian Food & Wine: What to Taste

-Georgian cuisine is a revelation—rich, varied, and deeply tied to regional traditions.
-No itinerary is complete without immersing yourself in the food culture.
+Georgian food is one of the trip's biggest surprises: rich, varied, and deeply tied to regional traditions.
+No itinerary is complete without diving into the food culture.

 Essential Dishes:

 • Khachapuri: Cheese-filled bread in regional styles.
-Adjaran (boat-shaped with egg) is most famous; Imeretian (round) and Megreli (double-cheese) are equally delicious.
+Adjaran (boat-shaped with egg) is the most famous.
+Imeretian (round) and Megreli (double-cheese) are just as good.

-• Khinkali: Soup dumplings eaten by hand—grip the twisted top, bite, sip the broth, devour.
-Mountain style has meat; variations include cheese, potato, mushroom.
+• Khinkali: Soup dumplings eaten by hand.
+Grip the twisted top, bite, sip the broth, devour.
+Mountain style has meat, and variations include cheese, potato, and mushroom.

 • Mtsvadi: Georgian barbecue, typically pork or beef, grilled over grapevine coals.